Browse the entire WAG collection using the Art Search database.

 A representation of an apple tree; the surface is made of wood strips; apple images are painted on the surface of the lower branch area; two hinged doors in the shape of an apple, located in the centre of the tree, open to expose a painting of a landscape with a group of nude women in the foreground and a landing airplane in the background; the women are throwing apples at the "flying doctor" because "an apple a day keeps the doctor away"

 Early Morning Blues

-Components are as follows: Neon tubing; 20 glass terminals for neon tubes, metal teapot (white), 3 transformers, aluminum record with motor mechanism, wood disc, tone arm with motor mechanism, spotlight, 1/4" audio cartridge, 1/4" reel to reel tape, 2 extension cords
+Components are as follows: Neon tubing; 20 glass terminals for neon tubes, metal teapot (white), 3 transformers, aluminum record with motor mechanism, wood disc, tone arm with motor mechanism, spotlight, 1/4" audio cartridge, two, 1/4" reel to reel tapes, two extension cords

 A geometric sculpture composed of two sections of triangular pyramidal forms.